m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

  * `branch` -- fields set as `branch` have distinct values for each `major` revision; so we get one value for revision `0`, one value for revision `1`, etc.; this is primarily used for links between pages;
- * `revision` -- fields set as `revision` have distinct values for ech and every version, whether the `major` or the `minor` changes; this is used for the actual user content such as the title, body, author, etc.
+ * `revision` -- fields set as `revision` have distinct values for each and every version, whether the `major` or the `minor` version changes; this is used for the actual user content such as the title, body, author, etc.

 In terms of implementation, we may use the index (see Indexing) to implement it.
 This is still TBD at this point.
 But for sure that way we can get all